 7. Get tough with taxes

 Christian Delbert / Shutterstock.com

-Money Talks News founder Stacy Johnson scans his tax forms and supporting documents for electronic storage and then shreds the originals.
+As we mentioned before, Stacy scans many documents — including his tax forms and supporting documents — for electronic storage and then shreds the originals.

 Digital storage, offered by cloud-based services like Microsoft OneDrive and Google Drive, is so competitive that you needn’t pay a dime to store all the info you want, he says.

 Do you have any great organizing tips that didn’t make this list?
 Share them by commenting below or on our Facebook page.